orangejellyfish/serverless-starter/README.md

   [serverless-iam-roles-per-function][sirpf] plugin, meaning functions better follow the principle of least privilege and are therefore more secure.

+- API Gateway request logging into CloudWatch is enabled by default, meaning it will be easier to trace requests through the system, leading to more convenient debugging.

 - A "run warm" utility  which can be used as a higher order function by any Lambda function handler to keep the container alive, avoiding the [cold start][cs] performance problem.